PedroxzHypeeeeeee/olokoseinaoemrksksk/README.md

 	Callback = function()
         wait(0.2)
         game.StarterGui:SetCore("SendNotification", {
-        Title = "Veiculo Reperado!"; -- the title
+        Title = "Veiculo Reparado!"; -- the title
         Text = "Reparado com sucesso!"; -- what the text says Duration = 5; -- how long the notification should in secounds })